wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'force barriers',
     'low frequencies',
     'radiations',
+    'fog clouds',
+    '{color} crystals',
+    'choking spores',
+    'asteroids',
+    'shipwrecks',
   ];

    gen_data['astralhazard'] = [
-    'that rain from the sky',
+    'raining from the sky',
     'blocking the path',
     'used by evil clones of yourself',
     'that are sentient and evil',
+    'lowering the visibility',
+    'opening portals to the elemental planes',
+    'poisoning the air',
+    'falling from above',
+    'could be on a collision course',
   ];

    gen_data['astralmonster'] = [